Pelumiii1/airbnb-clone-project/README.md

 - **Indexing:** Implement indexes for fast retrieval of frequently accessed data
 - **Caching:** Use caching strategies to reduce database load and improve performance

+## CI/CD Pipeline

+### What is a CI/CD Pipeline?

+A CI/CD pipeline automates the process of integrating, testing, and deploying code changes.
+It helps deliver software faster and more reliably by reducing manual errors and enabling continuous updates.

+### Why It’s Important for This Project

+Using CI/CD ensures high code quality, faster development cycles, and smooth, automated deployments—key for building a stable and scalable Airbnb clone.

+### Tools Used

+- **GitHub Actions** for workflow automation
+- **Docker** for consistent containerized environments
+- **Jenkins, CircleCI, or GitLab CI** as alternative CI/CD platforms
+- **Kubernetes** for managing deployments (optional)

+These tools help automate testing and deployment, making development efficient and reliable.